 This blog series is for all women, single, married, and in between.
-I am Coach Marlene and am known as the dating coach for single women.
+I am Coach Marlene, known as the dating coach for single women.

 My mission is to help ALL women become the very best versions of themselves and live their best lives.

-I am a big supporter and advocate for women to establish a self-care program in their daily routine.
+I am a big supporter and advocate for women to establish a self-care program in their daily routines.
 It’s a must!

-It’s one of the essential habits that establishes the goal of being your best self and offering your best self to the world around you.
+It’s one of the essential habits that establishes the goal of being your best self and offering it to the world around you.

-In Part One of this series, we took a look at self-care blind spots and how to prevent them from sabotaging successful results.
+In Part One of this series, we looked at self-care blind spots and how to prevent them from sabotaging successful results.

 In Part One, we looked at the first steps to change.

-In Part Two, we looked at how the lack of self-care leads to unhappiness in our lives.
+In Part Two, we looked at how the lack of self-care leads to unhappiness.

 In Part Three, we’ll look at balancing self-care with a busy life.

 Balancing Self-Care with a Busy Life